ArnaudValensi/node-jsencrypt/README.md

 # node-jsencrypt
-A port of JSEncrypt to NodeJS
+A port of [JSEncrypt](https://github.com/travist/jsencrypt) to NodeJS.